haugstrup/babs-stats/README.md

 * Split babs.rb and babs.js into separate components for people that only want an API
 * Rewrite babs.rb as a node.js module so everything is in javascript.
 Module should export a grunt task

-* babs.rb -- shouldn't update trips already in the collection.
-I.e. parse the data file and only add new trips

 * "Latest trip" tile: Make it into a carousel where one can navigate the latest 10 trips or so
   * Also strip parenthesis content from station names on that tile